 What Does AntiVirus Software Do?

-Several different companies build antivirus software and what each offers can vary but all perform some essential functions:
+Several different companies build antivirus software and what each offer can vary but all perform some essential functions:

 - Scan specific files or directories for any malware or known malicious patterns